MJoergen/formal/fetch/README.md

 able to deliver a new instruction on every clock cycle.

 ## The interface
-The idea is that this module has a WISHBONE interface to e.g. a memory and another interface towards the DECODE stage of the CPU.
+The idea is that this module has a WISHBONE Master interface to e.g. a memory and another interface towards the DECODE stage of the CPU.
 The DECODE stage accepts pairs of (address, data) values, where the address increases by 1 every time.
 Additionally, the DECODE stage may request a new starting point, e.g.  after a